-Read the Sudoku help page for the rules, and a summary of the techniques required to solve BrainBashers Sudoku.
+Read the Sudoku help page for the rules, and the techniques potentially required to solve BrainBashers Sudoku.

 An XY-Wing is a very advanced technique which can eliminate certain candidates from squares.
-Its name comes from the pattern formed by the numbers and is not related to X-Wing.
+Its name comes from the pattern formed by the digits and is not related to X-Wing.